MRA BOARD OF DIRECTORS

 Derek Boutang’s professional background is in information technology and software design.
 He currently manages a team of software developers for a growing tech company.
 He also does some consulting and teaching on the side.

 As a Chartered Professional Accountant and Project Management Professional, he is well-versed in strategic management, finance, and accounting.
 As a technology professional, he has a detailed and practical understanding of day-to-day IT operations and service levels.
 His greatest ability has been navigating and building strong relationships in large, complex environments.

 Derek currently sits on the Board of Directors for the CPA Manitoba Foundation, where he also acts as the Treasurer.

 Derek’s “runner cred” comes from having completed a full marathon in each of the 50 United States, 10 Canadian provinces, and 3 Canadian territories.
 He has also taught several running clinics, acted as a group leader, and paced many full and half-marathons.

-Derek has served on the MRA Board for 2 years.
+Derek has served on the MRA Board since 2019.